Archaeological Field Evaluation (Trial Trenching), Gloucester

 The medieval surroundings of Gloucester Cathedral, as part of Heritage Lottery funded ‘Project Pilgrim’, provided the stage for a detailed programme of ground survey and evaluation

 The first of 2 phases of work comprised trial trenching in Upper College Green prior to landscaping works.
-Focusing next on the North Transept we conducted a Ground Penetrating Radar survey and archaeological investigation to record any evidence of burials and structural remains likely to be impacted by lift installation works.
+Focusing next on the North Transept, a Ground Penetrating Radar survey and archaeological investigation was undertaken to record any evidence of burials and structural remains likely to be impacted by lift installation works.

 Skeletons were revealed in the Upper College Green reflecting its use as a burial ground until the 18th century.
 A late 17th, or early 18th, century inscribed ledger stone was also found indicating further burial activity